sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 ![WebSurge - asynchronous code](./img/02_books_api_async.png)

-There is not much difference in this case.
-However, if we increase the number of concurrent users, we will see a significant difference.
+There is not much difference in this case (in fact asynchronous code seems to be a bit slower).
+However, if we increase the number of concurrent users, we will should see a significant difference.

 ## The Outer Facing Model